-Rule Actions shall be processed when the result of evaluating the Rule Expression changes from FALSE to TRUE.
+Rule Actions shall be processed when the result of evaluating the Rule Expression changes from FALSE to TRUE, if the Action Enable Property is set to TRUE.

 Rule Actions may be used to update external Resources by using Dynamic Links as described in Section 11.9.2.5.